mkotsovoulou/ods6001a/labs/lab6_1/README.md

 ```
 ### To Do - 1

-In the program (not in the class) complete the code of a function named `total_units(my_list: ShoppingList)`, which takes a ShoppingList type object as its argument.
+In the main program (not in the class) complete the code of a function named `total_units(my_list: ShoppingList)`, which takes a ShoppingList type object as its argument.

 The function should calculate the total number of units in the Shopping List, and return this value.